m9tzin/m9tzin/README.md

-**welcome to my profile!**
+**Welcome to my profile!**

 <!--Intro start-->
-I'm currently studying Computer Engineering.
+I am currently studying a Computer Engineering degree, but with a focus on software engineering.
 <!--Intro end-->

 <!--- stats & Trophy (start) -->